sbanal/kubee/README.md

 # Basics

-Learn basics of Kubernetes deployment and kubectl commands.
+Learn basics of Kubernetes deployment and kubectl commands using a local Kubernetes cluster called Minikube.

 ## Install a Kubernetes Cluster for local development